 🥘 What Is Texas Chili?

-Texas chili is a type of chili con carne that is popular in the U.S. state of Texas.
-Texas-style chili, known as "Texas Red," is a delicious stew made from fresh chiles and dried peppers.
-The word "Red" means a meat stew spiced with fresh chile and dried peppers.
-You'll find meats like Texas beef and pork in traditional Texas recipes, though meats like lamb can work well for added flavor.
+Texas chili is a type of chili con carne popular in the U.S. state of Texas.
+Texas-style chili, known as "Texas Red Chili," is a delicious stew made from fresh chiles and dried peppers.

-History of Texas Chili
+Best Texas Chili Recipe

 Ingredients